Cheonmaa/Arcade/README.md

 In unity hub, select "Add project from disk" open the project from the FighterStreet folder.

-Setup an esp32 with two joystick and 4 buttons like the following:
+Setup an esp32 with two joysticks and 4 buttons like the following:

 ![esp32 setup image accessible in repo file if link is broken](image/setup.png "esp32 setup")